WarP Motors for electric vehicles - when power and quality matters!

 Some customers have asked for motor ratings while cooling the motors.
 We do not have a horse power rating for a motor with forced air cooling.
 There are some obvious limitations to forced air testing, such as ambient temperature, fan type, fan efficiency, motor intake & exhaust ports and CFM (cubic feet of air per minute) moved by the fan.

 We have performed some testing with forced air ... and cooling with exotic gases, such as CO2, helium and argon.
 What we have found is interesting.
-For EVer's, ambient temperature is the key.
+For EVers, ambient temperature is the key.
 As a motor gets hot, the HP is lower than the initial HP generated by a cool motor.
 By blowing enough air to maintain, or approximate, ambient temperature ... the motor's one hour HP rating can be maintained to near its initial HP output.
 This is not something normally tested or rated by motor manufacturers ... but typically you can expect a 10 - 15 % increase in HP, with 20% possible on some motor designs.

 One of the problems in determining motor ratings (for EVers) is finding a dynamometer capable of handling the unusual voltage and current used in racing EV's and the torque developed in testing these motors.
 So far, we have been unable to locate such a dyno ... but we are still looking and have recently developed some good prospects.
-To date, most of the high voltage ratings seen on our web site have been calculated using standard industry formulas and practices.
+To date, most of the high voltage ratings seen on web site haves been calculated using standard industry formulas and practices.

-WarP Motors do not have interpoles.
+WarP Motors do not have interpoles, (with the exception of the WarP 11HV Motors).
 The interior size limitations of the motor case prevent interpoles from fitting inside the 8 and 9 inch motors.
 That is why no motor (of these HP ratings) is available with interpoles in a 9" or smaller configuration.
 Our 11", and 13" motors, and potentially larger motors, may be equipped with interpoles.
 The exact configuration of the interpoles may be specified.
 Interpoles that are incorrectly engineered may cause substantial performance problems.
-There are additional costs associated with the addition of interpoles.We have also strived to improve the performance of our motors by incorporating series/parallel field switching as a standard item on our 13" motors.
+There are additional costs associated with the addition of interpoles.
+We have also strived to improve the performance of our motors by incorporating series/parallel field switching as a standard item on our 13" motors.
 We intend to consider this an option on our other motors as well.

 Our TransWarP Motors are unique to the industry.
-They are the only motors that provide a drive end shaft of 1.370 inches, with a 32-tooth spline that matches the output of a Turbo 400 transmission.
+They are the only motors that provide a drive end shaft of 1.375 inches, with a 32-tooth spline that matches the output of a Turbo 400 transmission.
 This makes these motors ideal candidates for direct drive applications.
 We even made the commutator end shafts identical to the drive end shafts of the normal WarP Motors to ease the task of joining two motors together.
 TransWarP Motors are currently available in 7.25", 9.25" and 11.45" diameter motors.

 DOWNLOAD CAD DRAWINGS

-You may contact us via the following:
+You may contact us directly via the following:

 NetGain Motors, Inc.

-900 North State Street, Suite 101
+800 South State Street, Suite 4

 Lockport, Illinois 60441